Line graphs of simplicial complexes: Introduction

 For line graphs of simplicial complexes we prove several results which are similar to the case of simple graphs.
-We give a similar result for the second graded Betti number of the facet ideal of a pure simplicial complex [Theorem~\ref{Bettisc}] and we characterize those graphs which are line graphs of some simplicial complexes, [Theorem~\ref{charlinesc}].
-Moreover, we pay attention to the Alexander dual of the simplicial complex and derive some properties related to the linearity of the resolution.
+We give a similar result for the second graded Betti number of the facet ideal of a pure simplicial complex $\Delta$ [Theorem~\ref{Bettisc}] and, as a consequence, we obtain a connection between the second Betti number of the Stanley-Reisner ideal of the Alexander dual, $S/I_{\Delta^{\vee}}$ and the line graph of $\Delta$, [Corollary ~\ref{Bettiscaldual}].
+We consider the particular class of complete graphs $\mathcal{K}_n$, $n\geq3$, and we characterize all the pure simplicial complexes whose line graph is $\mathcal{K}_n$ [Proposition \ref{complete}].
+Moreover we characterize the complete bipartite graphs which are line graphs of some simplicial complex [Theorem \ref{complete-bipartite-mn}].
+We pay also attention to general properties of line graphs of simplicial complexes such as the connectivity, the number of edges, the behaviour on deletion of facets or addition of vertices.
+We also determine classes of forbidden subgraphs of the line graphs (Proposition \ref{1,d+1}, Theorem \ref{complete-bipartite-mn}).There is a complete characterizations of those graphs which are line graphs of some graph (Theorem \ref{LG}).
+Taking into account this result, we give a sufficient condition for line graphs of simplicial complexes (Theorem \ref{charlinesc}).
+Moreover, we construct classes of graphs for which it is also necessary.

-The paper is structured in five sections.
-In the first section we recall basic notions of simplicial complexes, clutters, graphs and edge ideals.
-The second section is devoted to the definition of the line graph of a simplicial complex and combinatorial properties such as being connected or a formula for the number of edges are determined.
+The paper is structured in eight sections.
+In the first section we recall basic notions of simplicial complexes, hypergraphs, graphs and edge ideals.
+The second section is devoted to defining line graphs of pure simplicial complexes and studying combinatorial properties such as being connected or a formula for the number of edges are determined.
+The behaviour of line graphs and simplicial complexes on adding or deleting vertices/facets is studied.

+The third and fourth sections are devoted to particular classes of graphs such as cycles, complete graphs and complete bipartite graphs.
+For complete (bipartite graphs) we give full descriptions of the corresponding simplicial complexes.
+For the case of cycles, we only construct classes of simplicial complexes for which the line graph is a cycle Proposition \ref{cycle}, and we give full characterizations for $C_3$ and $C_4$ [Corollaries \ref{C3} and \ref{C4}].

+In the next section we pay attention to a particular class of graphs which appears as a forbidden class for intersection graphs of linear $d$-uniform hypergraphs.
+We show that there are pure simplicial complexes with the line graph from this class Theorem~\ref{G1t}

+Section six is devoted to generalizing result which hold for line graphs of graphs [Theorem ~\ref{LG}].
+We obtain a sufficient condition for line graphs of simplicial complexes [Theorem \ref{charlinesc}] and we prove that it is not necessary. nevertheless, we determine classes of graphs for which the condition is also necessary Theorems \ref{triangle-wheel} and \ref{wheel}.

-In the third section we consider applications to the resolutions of facet ideals of pure simplicial complexes.
+The next section is devoted to applications to the resolutions of facet ideals of pure simplicial complexes.
 More precisely, we prove Theorem~\ref{Bettisc} which is similar to the one given by Eliahou and Villarreal \cite[Proposition 2.1]{EV}.
+By using properties of line graphs, we also relate the Stanley-Reisner ideal of the Alexander dual to line graphs [Corollary \ref{Bettiscaldual}].